Guides

 With investment in solar technology, China has moved from having no PVs to 100% coverage in a short span of 25 years.

 The country successfully installed a mind-boggling PV capacity and exceeded power generation of 401 Gigawatts by the end of 2017.
+China has been the leading solar photovoltaics (PV) installer in the world since 2013.

-In 2015, China toppled Germany as the largest photovoltaic power producer surpassing the 100 Gigawatt mark in 2017.
+In 2015, China toppled Germany as the largest photovoltaic power producer, surpassing the 100 Gigawatt mark in 2017.

 According to a study by Nature Energy, solar energy consumption in most Chinese cities is now cheaper compared to the national grid electricity.

 China has promised to boost its solar power capacity, with US$367 billion set aside for this project between 2017 and 2020.
+China is home to the world’s largest solar farm, the Tengger Desert plant.

 Another massive solar energy plant is the Zhejiang Jinko Solar Co.
-Ltd which, was founded in 2006 and employs over 10,000 professionals.
+Ltd, which was founded in 2006 and employs over 10,000 professionals.

 But this doesn’t mean that the country doesn’t face some challenges.